karolikl/aks-workshop/README.md

 This project contains a set of hands-on labs aimed at developers who want to learn how to
 - Dockerize an existing application
-- Push the image to Azure Container Registry (or DockerHub)
+- Push the image to Azure Container Registry
 - Deploy the image to Azure Container Service (AKS)
 - Scale the application